SAMOS-76/RISC-V-Team7/ReadMe.md

 <img width="518" height="432" alt="image" src="https://github.com/user-attachments/assets/62889719-fca4-4a21-b98e-7d99ec9611f9" />
 </p>

-**We used Lucid charts for parallel diagram design and to keep up to date with design progress as seen above**
+**We used lucid-notes throughout the project, a digital 'drawing board' where we could collaborate and evolve designs in real time.
+It enabled us to visually and functionally keep up with what we were doing on git, with different pages and schematics for our differenct branches.
+This also enabled us to switch to different branches and help eachother debug as we could look up the relevant schematic on the shared notes.**

 ### Project Structure